almosr/preic/README.md

 times in shorter form.
 (Sort of like macros in other languages, but without parameters at the moment.)

 Literal labels cannot be re-defined, when a literal definition already exists anywhere in the source code and defined again then processing stops with an error.
+When a literal label is used (instead of defined) at the beginning of the line then it must not be followed by an equal (`=`) sign.

 Here is an example input for using a literal label: